 Parallel Isaianic texts reveal the pitiable condition of Israel upon their return.
-Isaiah 27:12-13 explains they will be regathered from Assyria to Egypt (location); one by one (לאחד אחד); and they will be almost dead (physically), "the ones perishing (אבד) in the land of Assyria; and the ones banished in the land of Egypt."
+Isaiah 27:12-13 explains they will be regathered from Assyria to Egypt (location); one by one (אהד לאחד); and they will be almost dead (physically): "the ones perishing (אבד) in the land of Assyria; and the ones banished in the land of Egypt."

-The returnees are in such frail health that Isaiah 49:22-26 describes them as being carried, "Then they will bring your sons in their arms; and your daughters upon shoulders they will be lifted."
-This personal escort back to Israel corresponds to Isa 60:4, "your sons from a distance they will come; and your daughters upon a side (צד) they will looked after (אמן)."
+The returnees are in such frail health that Isaiah 49:22-26 describes them as being carried: "Then they will bring your sons in their arms; and your daughters upon shoulders they will be lifted."
+This personal escort back to Israel corresponds to Isaiah 60:4, "Your sons from a distance they will come; and your daughters upon a side (\mathfrak{T}) they will looked after (\mathfrak{Reg})."